 Our expectations will provide a school environment where more time is spent instructing and less time spent disciplining.
-Steps will be taken to work w spent instructing and less time spent disciplining.
 Steps will be taken to work with a student to change behavior that does not meet expectations.
 One step could include the completion of a "PAWS" and Reflect Form where the student will be asked to reflect on their behavior and consider alternative solutions that meet school expectations.
 Parents will be provided a copy of this form through a school messaging platform.